 try_compiler(WORKING_DIRECTORY) was added.

-The presets are quite handy for CI, as well as user configurations.
+CMake presets are a key feature for CI, as well as user configurations.

 CMake 3.18 adds CMake Profiler